Editorial Standards

 Penalties, What They Are And How To Reduce Risk

 No scare tactics, just facts.
 If you file late or furnish late, the IRS applies tiered penalties that depend on how late you are and whether the failure looks intentional.
-For returns due in 2025, the typical penalty amounts are $60 per return if corrected within 30 days, $130 per return if corrected by August 1, and $330 per return after August 1.
-If the IRS determines intentional disregard, the penalty is $660 per return and there is no annual cap.
+Keep in mind these are two separate penalties, late filing with the IRS falls under section 6721 and a late statement to the covered individual falls under section 6722, so one data error can trigger both at the same time.
+For returns filed in 2026, the typical penalty amounts are $60 per return if corrected within 30 days, $130 per return if corrected by August 1, 2026, and $340 per return after August 1, 2026.
+If the IRS determines intentional disregard, the penalty is $680 per return and there is no annual cap.
 Amounts adjust annually, so always check the current chart.

 You can reduce risk with two simple habits: